httpdss/structkit/docs/contributing.md

 ## 🏗️ Contributing New Structures

-STRUCT includes a collection of contrib structures in `structkit/contribs/`.
+StructKit includes a collection of contrib structures in `structkit/contribs/`.
 To add a new structure:

 1. **Create a new YAML file** in the appropriate subdirectory
 2. **Follow naming conventions**: use lowercase with hyphens